 News About the Okanagan Short Story Contest

-The Okanagan Short Story Contest is an annual event sponsored by the Faculty of Creative and Critical Studies, the Central Okanagan Foundation, and Kelowna's Capital News and is open to all residents of the southern interior.
+The Okanagan Short Story Contest is sponsored by UBC's Faculty of Creative and Critical Studies, the Central Okanagan Foundation, and Kelowna's Capital News.
+It is open to all residents of BC's Southern Interior.

 The 2016 winners were announced last week at a ceremony and reading at the Royal Anne Hotel in Kelowna.